KPrince-coder/emr-big-data-processing/docs/index.md

 - **Locations Dataset**: Contains master data for rental locations
 - **Rental Transactions Dataset**: Contains records of vehicle rentals

+For detailed information about these datasets, including sample data and complete schema, refer to the [Dataset Reference](../data/dataset_reference.md) file.

 The data processing extracts key business metrics such as:

 - Revenue per location